manaswinidas/conferences_talks/README.md

 #### Panel discussion titled Women in Tech

-> > _Served as a panelist released as a podcast/video on Nov 17, 2023_
+> > _Served as a panelist for a podcast/video on Coffee with the UI girl -- released as a podcast/video on Nov 17, 2023_

 This podcast is a candid conversation with the host of the podcast, [Anisha Swain](https://github.com/anishaswain), [Nancy Chauhan](https://github.com/Nancy-Chauhan) and [Farozan Farman](https://github.com/FarozanFarman) on topics ranging from challenges, triumphs, thriving in the tech world and questions we have to answer as women in tech.
 This podcast/video also shares some personal stories, busts myths and highlights how we cope with different situations like bias and deal with people.